brownhci/drafty/README.md

 # Welcome to the Drafty Source Code
 Currently the system is getting refresh. :)

-Please look in the branch "shaun=fev-branch" to find the source code used in the HCOMP 2017 paper:
+Please look in the branch "shaun=dev-branch" to find the source code used in the HCOMP 2017 paper:

 Drafty: Enlisting Users to be Editors who Maintain Structured Data